 Everyone knows that I am todays Buddy on duty and main contact person.

 I am visible for the new students.

 Always be ready to help and answer questions.
 What might be quite obvious to you can be both strange and difficult for a new student.

 Be a positive role model for your students.
-Act according to your buddy boards and HiOAs expectations.
-You will get to know these expectations at the buddy course.
+Act according to your buddy boards and OsloMets expectations.
+You will get to know these expectations at the Buddy training.

 Having a social network is crucial while you're studying.
 From the day the new students start you as a buddy play an important role in in creating new friendships.
 According to research, if an new student participates in activities during the introduction week it increases their chance of being a part of a good social network.
 And this will again have a positive impact on their mental health, increase the level of academic achievements and general wellbeing.
 As a buddy you play an important role in giving new students a good start.

 Feeling left out is one of the most important reasons new students drop out of their studies.
 Therefore it's important that you as a Buddy make sure that everyone feels included and part of the group.

 If you see anyone struggling to find their place in the group be alert and try to take actions to include them.
 Perhaps you can invite a smaller group on a cup of coffee or tea?
 Getting together in a more quite environment and in a smaller group can make more quiet or introvert students feel more comfortable.
 Quite often you do not need much effort before a tough start can be a lot easier for new students.

 Do you want to be an international Buddy?

 If you want to be a buddy for international students, please apply for that when you sign up as a buddy.
 If you would like more information about being an international Buddy, please send us an email at firstname.lastname@example.org